srsolutionsag/H5PCron/src/LONG_DESCRIPTION.md

+### Base plugin

-First install and enable [H5P](https://github.com/studer-raimann/H5P).
+First you need to install the [H5P](https://github.com/studer-raimann/H5P) plugin

+### Cron jobs

+With this plugin you can automatic delete old H5P contents data, that is no longer required, created in repository object or page component editor

+You can also automatic refresh the hub list

-This is an additional Cronjob Plugin to the H5P RepositoryObject Plugin (https://github.com/studer-raimann/H5P), which executes different tasks to maintain the H5P objects and HUB.
-The plugin consists of the following cronjobs:
+The plugin consists of the following cron jobs:

 - Delete old event logs
 - Delete old temp files
 - Refresh hub list

-Cron:
 ![Cron](../doc/images/cron.png)